ticket721/repo/contracts/README.md

 ### Summary

-This module handle the Ethereum Smart Contracts of T721.
+This module handles the Ethereum Smart Contracts of T721.

-### Documentation

-The TypeDoc documentation can be found [here](./doc/README.md)